vippsas/vipps-report-api/vipps-report-api-faq.md

 ## Which API keys give access to the API?

-In short:
+In short: These API keys give access to the Report API:
-* The merchant's own API keys (used to make payments)
+* The merchant's own API keys (the same API keys that are used to make payments)
-* Partner keys (used to make payments)
+* Partner keys (the same API keys that are used to make payments)
-* Accounting partners' API keys
+* Accounting partners' API keys (after the merchant has given the accounting partner access)

 ### The merchant's own API keys